AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-event-cards.md

 * [Mark an event as done](/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/marking-it-done.md)
 * [Share an event moment card](/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/sharing-a-moment.md)

 There are two event cards.
-The On-Deck card, sent a few hours before the event, shows how many people are signed up.
-The Results card, sent afterwards, displays how many actually attended.
+The [!UICONTROL On-Deck] card, sent a few hours before the event, shows how many people are signed up.
+The [!UICONTROL Results] card, sent afterwards, displays how many actually attended.

 ![](assets/image2015-7-15-16-3a56-3a16.png)

-You're good!

 >[!MORELIKETHIS]
 >